 “The game is relatively bug-free.”

-“At times, the cutscenes can get glitched and they freeze up the game.”
+“At times the cutscenes can get glitched and you can watch them and it freezes up the game.”

-“The controls tend to be a bit buggy; I almost beat the final boss because of a bug that let me float in space!”
+“The controls tend to be a bit buggy (I almost beat the final boss because of a bug that let me float in space!), but the game makes up for it with the fast-paced action.”

 “I think everyone who has played this will probably agree that when the helicopter shows up, it gets tedious, overtly difficult, and the windows to dodge its bullets are too tight.”